How exactly do you say green in Italian?

 To cause big trouble

-To make someone see stars from pain
+To make someone see stars out of pain

 Essere al verde